dunamismax/Next.js/README.md

 ## Introduction

 This monorepo serves as a centralized hub for various Next.js applications.
-Each project is designed to be independent and self-contained, promoting code reusability, consistent practices, and simplified dependency management.
+Each project is designed to be independent and self-contained.

 ## Quick Start